 Open a stage to any karaoke performer and the result can be humiliation, triumph or even love.
 While the latter sounds farfetched, karaoke stars admit to attracting the occasional karaoke "groupie'' if their voices happen to touch any hearts or minds.

 While there are plenty of talented exceptions, listening to many entertainers comes in a close second to hearing two rabid feral cats fighting it out in a back alley.
-In case you want to show your stuff to a jovial audience far less critical than British soul crusher Simon Cowell, click on the links to read where to rock out.
+Karaoke lounges may be few and far between in Miami and South Florida, but here are a handful of spots where you can still sing your heart out to an adoring (or inebriated) crowd.

 This South Beach staple for all things karaoke has stood the test of time as other karaoke haunts have shuttered.
 Whether you’re looking for a private room or your turn on the bar’s main stage, Sing Sing has you covered.
 Private rooms are equipped with flat screen TVs, cushy couches, two microphones, sound-activated party lights and cocktail tables.
 With over 120,000 songs to choose from in 13 languages, “your song” is definitely on the list.
 The bar itself pulses in neon lights for a festive, fun night out.
 Room package rates start at $37 per person for two hours and three drinks per person included.
 In the main room, a drink buys you your turn in the spotlight.
 717 Washington Ave., South Beach; 305-763-8410; singsingmiami.com.